Evelyn Robins Abbott

 Evelyn Robins Abbott, CIE (9 May 1873 – 7 May 1950) was an administrator in British India.
-A member of the Indian Civil Service, he was Chief Commissioner of Delhi from 1924 until his retirement in 1928.
+A member of the Indian Civil Service, he was Chief Commissioner of Delhi from 1924 until 1926.

+Life

+He was born at Derby, the son of the civil engineer Sam Abbott, and was educated at Bath College.
+He matriculated at Balliol College, Oxford in 1891.

-After returning to England, Abbott served as chairman of the Wallingford Rural District Council from 1939 until his death and was a member of the Berkshire County Council from 1939 to 1946.
+In 1909, Abbott married Lillian, daughter of William Ovens Clark; they had two sons and three daughters.
+After returning to England, he served as chairman of the Wallingford Rural District Council from 1939 until his death and was a member of the Berkshire County Council from 1939 to 1946.